damien-meere/frontend-milestone/README.md

 My goal in developing this site to to make it easy for training candidates to access information on available training options, through a minimalist, sleek, easy-to-navigate site.
 Therefore, in designing this site, I started with a numeber of user stories:

-1. As a perspective student, I want to be able to identify if this provider delivers training in the area I'm looking for.
+1. As a prospective student, I want to be able to identify if this provider delivers training in the area I'm looking for.
 2. As a user I want to be able to quickly identify if the specific course I'm looking to undertake is available.
 3. As a user, I want to be able to determine when a particular course will run, and whether there is any space available on that particular iteration.